Casimir I of Kuyavia: Life

-During the 1250s Casimir I was busy with his effort to Christianize the Yotvingian tribes and establish peaceful relations with them.
+During the 1250s, Casimir I was busy with his effort to Christianize the Yotvingian tribes and establish peaceful relations with them.
 His plans were not supported by the Teutonic Order, however, which had the Pope on its side.
 After this failure, Casimir I appealed to the Knights Templar, who settled in Łuków, in order to secure the northern border of his territory.
-It was not until 1263 that his relations with the Teutonic Order where normalized.
+It was not until 1263 that his relations with the Teutonic Order were normalised.

 Meanwhile, Casimir I faced additional internal problems.
 In 1258, Bolesław the Pious, Duke of Greater Poland, allied with Wartislaw III, Duke of Pomerania, and attacked Kujawy, demanding the return of the castellany of Ląd.
 It was his opinion that the land was unlawfully transferred by Henry II the Pious to his son-in-law.
 The expedition was only partially successful, and so the following year Bolesław the Pious organized a more powerful coalition with Bolesław V the Chaste, Siemowit I, and Daniel of Galicia against Casimir I. This expedition was a complete victory, and on 29 November 1259, Casimir I was forced to surrender and promised to cede Ląd to Bolesław the Pious.

 Ultimately, however, Casimir I refused to return Ląd, and this caused the coalition to attack again in 1261.
 Leszek II the Black, Casimir I's eldest son, took advantage of his father's difficult position and demanded his own district, using as an excuse the intrigues of his stepmother, who wanted to obtain more land for her own children.
-In the end, Casimir I was forced to not only surrender the castellany of Ląd, but to also give Sieradz to his son as a separate district.
+In the end, Casimir I was forced to not only surrender the castellany of Ląd, but also to give Sieradz to his son as a separate district.